Tuesday, October 13, 2020

 “It is a welcome addition to my collection,” Isengrim rumbled proudly.

 The Werelupe King sat down beside her.
 “I’ve been saving this space for you,” he said, his tail wagging.
-“I looked forward to the day when I could have an owner to mark their place in my home.”
+“I looked forward to the day when I could have an owner mark their place in my home.”
 He gestured to the bowl of black.
 “Go ahead.”

 Terra lowered her splayed hand onto the surface of the pigment, allowing it to coat the entire underside of her palm and fingers.
 Then she pressed it to the rock and pulled it away, leaving a human handprint.